 "At NTT DATA, we stand for diversity and inclusion, and we unequivocally reject racism and discrimination in any form.
 We know our company still has work to do, but we are committed to the effort because it is through our differences that we create strength."

-Racial bias and under-representation of minority groups in the tech sector is a pressing industry issue.
 In this Forbes article, our Chief Diversity and Inclusion Officer Terri Hatcher shares the challenges and successes in a C-Suite role, that while relatively new, is vital in creating a work environment that makes all employees feel supported and heard.

 The CEO Action for Diversity & Inclusion™ is uniting the business community and working to promote diversity and inclusion by outlining a specific set of actions aimed to foster a trusting work environment.
 See why NTT DATA Services CEO Bob Pryor signed the pledge.